mikeroyal/Windows-11-Guide/README.md

 ### Incident Management

 [Back to Top](#table-of-contents)

+**Incident Management** - is the process used by development and IT Operations teams to respond to an unplanned event or service interruption and restore the service to its operational state.

 * [Catalyst](https://github.com/SecurityBrewery/catalyst) - A free SOAR system that helps to automate alert handling and incident response processes.
 * [CyberCPR](https://www.cybercpr.com) - Community and commercial incident management tool with Need-to-Know built in to support GDPR compliance while handling sensitive incidents.